 Do I need tooth socket preservation?

-Dental implants are the most common way to preserve these sockets.
+are the most common way to preserve these sockets.
 If you skip having an implant after tooth extraction or any restoration procedure, the surrounding tissues will be affected and the bone surrounding will begin to deteriorate.
 Also, your teeth will start shifting which can cause them to move in any direction.
 You will then start having gaps in your teeth or existing gaps may turn larger.
-Not preserving the socket along with proper restoration treatment, can also result in other oral health issues like inability to bite and chew food properly, increased risk of cavities or gum disease.
+Not preserving the socket along with proper restoration treatment, can also result in other oral health issues like inability to bite and chew food properly, increased risk of cavities

 Are you having one or more teeth extracted?
 Be sure to ask your dentist about socket preservation.